Elaine Cogan deconstructs the workplace.

 “I walk into the high school gymnasium in this small town,” she says.
 “The sheriff comes up to me: ‘This is going to be a tough meeting.
 If it gets really hard for you, I will help you out.’
 He points to an escape hatch.”

 Luckily, such extreme measures were unnecessary — thanks to Elaine’s rules of public meetings (codified in her 1992 book, Successful Public Meetings).

 “Point No. 1: You don’t want people standing,” she says.
 “Point No. 2: The people want trust.
 No. 3.
 Never let go of the mic.”
-The Antelope Ridge meeting yielded another lesson: Cogan says the speech delivered by the company building the wind farm “was awful — too long, too technical.”
+The Antelope Ridge meeting yielded another lesson: The speech delivered by the company building the wind farm “was awful," Cogan says, "too long, too technical.”